sasideepa/ecom_api_project/Readme.md

 ### Considerations
 - We used a hard coded JWT token since this is a sample project. in an actual project we will make use of env variables to retrieve JWT token.
+- For simplicity we assume each user has only one cart for now.
+In future this can be extended further to make carts device specific or region specific etc.,

 This will cover the basic requirements of an API for ECOM backend.